 In this week's episode, Ricardo talks about the importance of having clear criteria as a reference when we evaluate a project.
 He explains that people's perception is different, and if we create a personal reference, it will have a different interpretation.
 Ricardo shows many examples of not explicit references, and besides that, the evaluation for these criteria will generate ambiguity.
 He also shows examples of detailed references.

-In this episode, at the traditional time of the year where companies are planning their projects for the next year, or years, Ricardo talks about the three factors that complicate the way that we should approach the process of selecting projects in a portfolio.
+In this episode, at the traditional time of the year when companies are planning their projects for the next year or years, Ricardo talks about the three factors that complicate how we should approach selecting projects in a portfolio.

 In this podcast, Ricardo explains when it's necessary to detail or not a project during the prioritization process within the portfolio management.
 He also talks about some types of information needed to detect which are the most viable projects for an organization.

 In the second installment of a two-part series, Ricardo talks about other criteria that should be considered while selecting projects.
 He explains that the weight of each criterion depends on the company's scenario, and that the selection of projects for the portfolio must be made using multiple criteria.

 In this podcast Ricardo discuss the main criteria used in the project selection to the portfolio.
 In this part 1/2, he approaches the relevance of using also non-financial metrics as criteria, like strategic fit, urgency and risk.